blog posts

 What are the differences between SQL and MySQL?

-As we said above, SQL is a standard programming language for setting up a relational database management system, and MySQL is a free open-source relational software that stores and retrieves data easily.
+As mentioned above, SQL is a standard programming language for building a relational database management system.
+MySQL is free, open-source software that stores and retrieves data easily.

 In the following, we have listed some of the differences between SQL and MySQL for you:

-• Installing and downloading MySQL is easy, but SQL has complications to use.
+• Installing and downloading MySQL is easy, but SQL has complications.

-• The purpose of SQL is to set up the database system, and MySQL is to store, change, delete, and generally manage data.
+• SQL sets up the database system, and MySQL stores, changes, deletes, and generally manages data.

-• SQL database does not require much updating, but MySQL is usually updated regularly.
+• A SQL database does not require much updating, but MySQL is usually updated regularly.

 What are the advantages of using a NoSQL database?